dofulk/Store-App/README.md

 # FitHub

-A mockup of an online retail store
+A mockup of an online retail store made with react and redux.